telerik/fiddler-everywhere-docs/knowledge-base/redirecting-with-rulesbuilder.md

 ## Redirect with Regex

-In some cases, we would like to create more complex redirect rules.
+In some cases, you will want to create more complex redirect rules.
 Here Fiddler Everywhere provides regex support for creating **Match** rules and **Actions**.

 ```JS
 Match: regex:(.*)docs.telerik.com/(.*)